ontop/ontop-website/guide/cli.md

                 trig
                 jsonld

-        --facts-base-iri <Base IRI of facts in fact file>
+        --facts-base-iri <base IRI of facts in fact file>
-            The base IRI used for the facts taken from the fact file.
+            The base IRI of facts in the fact file to resolve relative IRIs.
+If not provided, a random IRI is generated.

         --facts-format <format of facts file>
-            The format of the materialized ontology.
-Default: infer from file extension
+            The format of the 'facts' input file.

             This options value is restricted to the following set of values: rdfxml